ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2014_TR_Alberti,
-    author = "Alberti, Concetta F and Shahar, Amit and Crundall, David", title = "Are experienced drivers more likely than novice drivers to benefit from driving simulations with a wide field of view?", journal = "Transportation Research Part F: Traffic Psychology and Behaviour", volume = "27",
+    author = "Alberti, Concetta F and Shahar, Amit and Crundall, David", journal = "Transportation Research Part F: Traffic Psychology and Behaviour", pages = "124--132",
-    pages = "124--132",
+    publisher = "Elsevier",
-    year = "2014",
+    title = "Are experienced drivers more likely than novice drivers to benefit from driving simulations with a wide field of view?", volume = "27",
-    publisher = "Elsevier"
+    year = "2014"
 }
 </pre>
 </ul>